 If you are looking for a birdhouse plan that will attract bluebirds, the one shown above is perfect.
 It provides plenty of room for the birds to nest and has an easy-to-follow construction plan.

-Building your first bluebird house is a fun and rewarding project that can be enjoyed by the whole family.
+Building your first is a fun and rewarding project that can be enjoyed by the whole family.
 Here are a few things you need to know:

 Select the right location

-Bluebirds prefer open areas with short vegetation, so avoid placing your house near trees or dense shrubbery.
+Bluebirds prefer open areas with short vegetation, so avoid placing your near trees or dense shrubbery.

-The entrance hole should be 1½ inches in diameter for Eastern bluebirds and Western bluebirds, and
+The should be 1½ inches in diameter for Eastern bluebirds and Western bluebirds, and

-Bluebird trail or bluebird houses are basically boxes of nesting material that make it easier for bluebirds to find a place to nest when they cannot build their nests in cavities but need more protection from predators than natural materials – like sticks, twigs and branches provide.
+or houses are basically boxes of material that make it easier for bluebirds to find a place to when they cannot build their nests in cavities but need more protection from than natural materials – like sticks, twigs and branches provide.

-They also help to repel pesky predators such as raccoons, racoons and foxes, which can occasionally dig under the nest box in search of baby birds or snakes, which may pose a threat to nesting adults.
+They also help to repel pesky the in search of baby birds or snakes, which may pose a threat to adults. such as raccoons, racoons and foxes, which can occasionally dig under

 Final Thought

-When building your own bluebird house, be sure to select a location near other bluebird houses or nesting areas, as they like to live in colonies.
+When building your own , be sure to select a location near other houses or areas, as they like to live in colonies.
 You can also help increase the chances of attracting bluebirds by putting up a feeder nearby.